henry-oberholtzer/digital-hair-salon/README.md

 ## Known Bugs

 - Grammatical errors for "1 Clients" in Stylists/Index.cshtml
-- Bugs are left as an exercise to the reader
+- Other bugs are left as an exercise to the reader

 ## License